u6684258/instance-generator/README.md

 - The types of parameters of derived predicates are repeated in the axiom heads that define the respective derived predicates.
-- The types mentioned in an axiom head are consistent with those of the corresponding derived predicate in the `:predicate` section (the type is repeated or the axiom head specifies a subtype).
+- The types mentioned in an axiom head are consistent with those of the corresponding derived predicate from the `:predicate` section (the type is identical or the axiom head specifies a subtype).

 For example,

 ```
-; ...
+;; ...

 (:predicates
   ;; ...